Stem Cell Therapy For Orthopedic Injuries & Arthritis

 What is Stem Cell Therapy?

-Stems cell therapy is a new treatment for arthritis, orthopedic conditions and sports injuries.
-The goal is to reduce pain and improve function.
+Mesenchymal stems cell therapy is a treatment for orthopedic conditions, such as arthritis and sports injuries.
+The goal is to reduce pain, improve function and enhance healing.

 Is Stem Cell Therapy Safe?

-Stem cell therapy has been used for decades, but it is still considered experimental in orthopedic and sports medicine.
-Stem cell therapy should NOT be used as the first step in treating an orthopedic injury.
-The risk of bone marrow aspiration for stem cell therapy includes infection, prolonged bleeding, pain at the aspiration or donor site.
+Stem cell therapy in the form of bone marrow aspirate and lipoaspirate grafting, has been used for decades.
+However, it is still considered experimental in orthopedic and sports medicine.
+Stem cell therapy is usually not used as the first step in treating an orthopedic injury.
+The risk of bone marrow aspirate for stem cell therapy includes infection, prolonged bleeding, pain at the aspiration or donor site.
+A fat transfer procedure (lipoaspirate), is also very safe.
+Potential risks include infection, bleeding and mild discomfort at the donor site.

 The procedure is considered very safe when done by a licensed, physician (MD or DO) experienced with stem cell therapies.
 Chiropractors, nurses and physician assistants do not go through the same training as board-certified physicians and in many states are not allowed to provide such services.